Role of the Tower Board of Directors

 It provides that the primary role of the Board is to effectively represent and promote the interests of shareholders with a view to enhancing growth and returns across Tower and its subsidiaries, adding long-term value to Tower shares.
 The Board, when fulfilling its roles and responsibilities, is required to have appropriate regard to Tower's values, the concerns of its shareholders, its relationships with significant stakeholders and the communities and environment in which it operates.

-Read the Board Charter
+Read the Board Charter (PDF 481kb)

 Role of Chair